This post may include affiliate links; see our disclosure policy.

 Step 4: Mix the yolks with yogurt, mayo, and mustard.

-Finally, here’s how to make the filling for the easy deviled eggs!
-Mix the egg yolks with Greek yogurt, mayo, Dijon mustard, yellow mustard and salt.
-(See the recipe below for the full quantities!)
-There are two methods for mixing: you can mash the yolks in a bowl with a fork and then mix in the remaining ingredients.
-However, this can sometimes make the consistency lumpy.
+For this recipe, I mix the egg yolks with Greek yogurt, mayo, Dijon mustard, yellow mustard, and salt.
+There are two methods for mixing.
+You can mash the yolks in a bowl with a fork and then mix in the remaining ingredients.
+This can sometimes make the consistency lumpy.

-If you’re planning to pipe your filling using a pastry bag, it’s helpful to mix the filling in a stand mixer or electric mixer.
-This helps it to get totally creamy with out lumps.
+If you’re planning to pipe your filling using a pastry bag, the alternative is to mix the filling in a stand mixer or electric mixer.
+This helps it to get creamy without lumps.
 If there are any lumps in the pastry bag, it makes it very difficult to pipe out the filling.
-(Here’s the pastry bag we use.)

 Easy deviled eggs